noruxekk/Loader1/README.md

 A: This is a common mistake.
 The cheat's dll filepath MUST have a trailing \ Meaning you type out the path that you want, then add a \ to the end.
 (Example of wrong: pszLibFileRemote = "C:\temp\Nova\dll" + filename :::: Example of right: pszLibFileRemote = "C:\temp\Nova\dll\" + filename).
 That MUST be there for both the injection of the .dll and for the downloading of the .dll.

+**Q: How do I make paid usergroups on MyBB?**

+A: https://community.mybb.com/thread-123597.html ALSO if you wanna be a real meme and need invite codes: https://community.mybb.com/thread-113141.html

 ## Credits

 [JackkTutorials](https://www.youtube.com/channel/UC64x_rKHxY113KMWmprLBPA) for the HWID creation and encryption code.